nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 Its type is `SwitchStatus`, which is an enumeration with enumerated values `OFF` and `ON`.

 When you define an enumeration this way, the enumeration is usable only in the context of the Serializable type where it is defined.
-For example, `SwitchStatus` is available in the C++ code only if it includes the serializable type `S`.
+For example, `SwitchStatus` is available in a C++ source file only if that file includes the serializable type `S`.
 You cannot use `SwitchStatus` separately in a telemetry channel or event argument.